Jang rescinds LPGA membership, returning to Korea | Golf Channel

-One of the most entertaining players in the women's game is leaving the LPGA tour.
+One of the most entertaining players in the women's game is leaving the LPGA.

-According to a Reuters report, Ha Na Jang is rescinding her LPGA membership and will instead return to play full-time in her native South Korea beginning next month.
+According to a Reuters report, Ha Na Jang is rescinding her LPGA membership and will return to play full-time in her native South Korea beginning next month.
 She is expected to hold a news conference on Tuesday to address the decision.

 Jang, 25, won three LPGA titles last year and added a fourth in February at the ISPS Handa Women's Australian Open.
 Jang quickly became known for her post-victory celebrations, but she struggled to distance herself from a freak accident involving her father and fellow LPGA star In Gee Chun.